-1. Send an identical (sans signatures) ELECTRONIC COPY and all supporting documentation in a single Bill Noe Flight School College: Aviation Contact Person: David Pittenger Phone Phone CURRENT COURSE DATA: Course Title (Current Title within Banner): Alpha Designator/Number: AVSC 305 Credit Hours: 1 Term for which changes will be effective (Fill in with appropriate calendar year.): Fall 2023 Spring Summer Other CHECKLIST/QUESTIONS: Complete this three page form in its entirety and route through the de a course involving: course title, alpha designator (see accompanying no number, course content, credit hours, or catalog description.
-If this change will affect other departments that require this course, p ote to the section on the next page), course department and include it with this packet, as well as, the response re- ceived from the affected department.
-If the changes made to this course will make the course similar in title please send a memo to the affected department and include it with the from the affected department.
-4. List courses, if any, that will be deleted because of this change (must submit course deletion form): NA 5.
-If the faculty requirements and/or equipment need to be changed upo written estimate of additional needs.
-6. If library resources are deemed inadequate, include in the rationale a pathe cost as stated by the Dean of Libraries.
-SIGNATURES: (If disapproved at any level, do not sign.
+1. Send an identical (sans signatures) ELECTRONIC COPY and all supporting documentation in a single College: Aviation Department/Division: Bill Noe Flight School Cu Contact Person: David Pittenger Phone Phone CURRENT COURSE DATA: Course Title (Current Title within Banner): Alpha Designator/Number: AVSC 305 Credit Hours: 1 Term for which changes will be effective (Fill in with appropriate calendar year.): Fall 2023 Spring Summer Other CHECKLIST/QUESTIONS: Complete this three page form in its entirety and route through the de a course involving: course title, alpha designator (see accompanying no number, course content, credit hours, or catalog description.
+If this change will affect other departments that require this course, p department and include it with this packet, as well as, the response red If the changes made to this course will make the course similar in title please send a memo to the affected department and include it with the from the affected department or content to another department's courses, his packet, as well as, the response received 4.
+List courses, if any, that will be deleted because of this change ( must sui bmit course deletion form): NA If the faculty requirements and/or equipment need to be changed upon approval of this proposal, attach a written estimate of additional needs.
+If library resources are deemed inadequate, include in the rationale a p the cost as stated by the Dean of Libraries. olan to overcome this.
+The plan must include SIGNATURES: (If disapproved at any level, do not sign.
 Return to previous signer.)
-Department Chair/Division Head: Nancy Ritter Date: 03/02/2023 Department Chair/Division Head: Nancy Ritter Registrar: Date: 03/02/2023 Date: 3.6.2023 College Dean: Nancy Ritter for Bill Noe College Curriculum Chair: David J. Pittenger Date: 1/26/2023 General Education Council Chair : Date: University Curriculum Committee Chair: Jach Garrett Date: 3.29.23
+Department Chair/Division Head: Nancy Ritter Date: 03/02/2023 Department Chair/Division Head: Nancy Ritter Registrar: Date: 3.6.2023 College Dean: Nancy Ritter for Bill Noe Date: 6/02/2023 College Curriculum Chair: David J. Pittenger Date:1/26/2023 General Education Council Chair : Date: University Curriculum Committee Chair: Jack Garrett Date: 3.29.23